danyarwx/42-calendar-sync/README.md

-# 📅 Mallet Calendar Sync
+# 📅 Mallett Calendar Sync
 >**Never Miss a 42 Event Ever Again**

 A lightweight integration that automatically syncs your **42 Intra events** with **Google Calendar**, so you never have to manually copy event times again.